itsmitch/Project-Euler/README.md

 Project-Euler
 =============

-I'm bad at writing
-stuff, so I guess I'll
-just say that I'm going
-to put my code here
-for the Project Euler
-problems, hopefully I
-get employed because of this. :D
+I'm not the greatest writer, so I guess I'll just say that I'm going to put my code here for the Project Euler problems, hopefully I impress the right people. :D